MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/includes/quickstarts/node-tutorial.md

 [!code-javascript[](~/cognitive-services-quickstart-code/javascript/CustomVision/ImageClassification/CustomVisionQuickstart.js?name=snippet_upload)]

 > [!IMPORTANT]
-> You'll need to change the path to the images (`sampleDataRoot`) based on where you downloaded the Azure AI services Python SDK Samples repo.
+> You need to change the path to the images (`sampleDataRoot`) based on where you downloaded the Azure AI services Python SDK Samples repo.

 ## Train the project